On-prem agent installation using RPM Linux package

 % sudo yum install workato-agent.x86_64

-Open your On-prem group page and click Add new agent.
+Go to the On-prem groups page and click Add new agent.
 Provide a meaningful agent name, and select the operating system (OS) for the agent installation.

 On running the activation command below, the agent key and certificate will be automatically created in the agent package.
 The activation code is valid for one hour.